-The Board of Directors has an executive role in the governance of the Bank, so it is appropriate and conducive to successful operation if the board members have a personal stake in ensuring the Company's profitable operation.
-However, the remuneration of the members of the Board of Directors is not tied to whether or not the Company was profitable.
-Moreover, since the Board of Directors also has an important role in overseeing the work of the management, it is consequential that the Board of Directors, by principle, has a majority of non-executive members.
-The makeup of the Board of Directors ensures that professional expertise, experience, and a degree of impartiality that goes beyond the abovementioned independence requirement, are brought to bear in equal measure in the decision-making processes.
+Since the Board of Directors also has an important role in overseeing the work of the management, it is consequential that the Board of Directors, by principle, has a majority of non-executive members.
+The makeup of the Board of Directors ensures that professional expertise, experience, and a degree of impartiality that goes beyond the above-mentioned independence requirement, are brought to bear in equal measure in the decision-making processes.